jonas-mika/kattis/README.md

 ## Boilerplate

 Kat has a functionality to create boilerplate files for different programming languages.
-However, since I would like my boilerplates to work platform independent, I created boilerplate files for each languages as snippets (using the [luasnippet](https://github.com/L3MON4D3/LuaSnip) neovim plugin).
+However, since I would like my boilerplates to work platform independent, I created boilerplate files for each language as snippets (using the [luasnippet](https://github.com/L3MON4D3/LuaSnip) neovim plugin).

 To see the configurations for each language, visit the custom luasnippets [here](https://github.com/jonas-mika/dotfiles/tree/main/.config/nvim/luasnippets).